MLHale/nebraska-gencyber-modules/building_a_server/README.md

 #### Controllers.py
 Next, lets look at the `controllers.py` file to see what the server does when a URL is visited.

 There is a lot of code in this file.
-Lets look at the function that handles requests to the `/api/deviceevents` URL.
+Let's look at the function that handles requests to the `/api/deviceevents` URL.

 * Find the code below.
 * Notice that this is a `class` that extends the Django REST class `APIView`.